 - If legal advice is needed regarding the investigation or its findings (i.e., there is any meaningful chance that the investigation may lead to a decision about compliance with laws or regulations) or if litigation or regulatory investigations are anticipated, steps must be taken to establish and protect the attorney-client privilege and attorney work product.
 The choice of whether to rely on in-house lawyers or outside counsel will be driven to some extent by who is leading the investigation.
-For example: - Any investigation that needs to be "independent" should be led by independent board members and conducted by independent outside counsel. - Any investigation led by a board committee should be conducted by outside counsel. - Any investigation overseen by a board committee should be conducted by counsel, which should probably be outside counsel (even if that outside counsel is led by the legal department under a protected reporting line to the board committee). - Any investigation led by the legal department could be conducted by in-house or outside counsel.
-The decision whether to have in-house or outside counsel conduct the investigation is driven by:
+For example: - Any investigation that needs to be "independent" should be led by independent board members and conducted by independent outside counsel. - As noted above, certain environmental and workplace safety laws require companies to conduct internal investigations and to report their results to regulatory agencies, which can limit the application of the attorney-client privilege.
+Consider whether the legal department and/or outside counsel should conduct a separate privileged investigation in parallel to the non-privileged investigation.

-When identifying the investigation lead, consider creating a foundational document that states the purpose of the investigationin a way that preserves attorney-client privilege and work product protections if a privileged investigation is deemed necessary.
+When identifying the investigation lead, consider creating a foundational document that states the purpose of the investigation in a way that preserves attorney-client privilege and work product protections if a privileged investigation is deemed necessary.

-- whether the greater resources available to outside counsel are needed to handle the investigation quickly and efficiently; - whether it is valuable to have the experience (e.g., ongoing interactions and feedback from government regulatory authorities, or the ability to benchmark industry behaviors) of outside counsel who are familiar with certain areas of the law or with particular government agencies, regulators or prosecutors; - whether the experience of outside counsel would be useful in making complex judgment calls; - whether the relative independence of outside counsel would be an advantage, particularly as remediation steps following the investigation are considered and implemented; and - whether establishment and preservation of the attorney-client privilege and attorney work product doctrine could be better achieved by using outside counsel.
+- Any investigation led by a board committee should be conducted by outside counsel. - Any investigation overseen by a board committee should be conducted by counsel, which should probably be outside counsel (even if that outside counsel is led by the legal department under a protected reporting line to the board committee). - Any investigation led by the legal department could be conducted by in-house or outside counsel.
+The decision whether to have in-house or outside counsel conduct the investigation is driven by: - whether the greater resources available to outside counsel are needed to handle the investigation quickly and efficiently; - whether it is valuable to have the experience (e.g., ongoing interactions and feedback from government regulatory authorities, or the ability to benchmark industry behaviors) of outside counsel who are familiar with certain areas of the law or with particular government agencies, regulators or prosecutors; - whether the experience of outside counsel would be useful in making complex judgment calls; - whether the relative independence of outside counsel would be an advantage, particularly as remediation steps following the investigation are considered and implemented; and - whether establishment and preservation of the attorney-client privilege and attorney work product doctrine could be better achieved by using outside counsel.